 Minimum Wage Ontario

-Students under the age of 18 who work 28 hours a week or less when school is in session, or work during a school break or summer holidays, make $13.40 per hour in 2021 instead of the general minimum wage of $14.25.
+Students under the age of 18 who work 28 hours a week or less when school is in session, or work during a school break or summer holidays, make a minimum of $15.60.

 Minimum Wage Manitoba

-All elections officials can legally earn less than the minimum wage.
+- All election officials can legally earn less than the minimum wage.

 Minimum Wage Alberta

-Students under the age of 18 who work 28 hours a week or less when school is in session, or work during a school break or summer holidays, make a minimum of $13.00 per hour in 2021 instead of the general minimum wage of $15.00.
+Students under the age of 18 who work 28 hours a week or less when school is in session, or work during a school break or summer holidays, make a minimum of $13 instead of the general minimum wage of $15.00.